 Angus Arthritis Forum - for adults affected by any type of Arthritis.
 A relevant talk by a health care or other professional and a chance to ask questions and socialise with others over a cuppie.
 No need to book, no charge, and patients can bring a friend or family member for support.
-This forum rotates around Angus localities, with 4 meetings in 2018.
+This forum rotates around Angus localities, with 4 meetings per year.

 Angus Diabetes Forum - for adults affected by Type 2 diabetes.
 A relevant talk by a health care or other professional and a chance to ask questions and socialise with others over a cuppie.
 No need to book, no charge, and patients can bring a friend or family member for support.
 Patients may attend any forum that suits them, not just the one in their own locality.

 The next Angus Diabetes Forum will take place on Wednesday 9th October from 1500-1700 in the Health Ed Room, Springfield Medical Centre, Arbroath - when the topic will be 'LET'S TALK ABOUT HOW WE CAN SIT LESS AND MOVE MORE!, with a physiotherapist on hand to answer any questions, and Angus Alive to provide information on local activity options in Angus.

 The forum after that is on Thursday 5th December from 1815-2015 at Links Health Centre, Montrose, when the topic will be 'KNOW YOUR NUMBERS', with a dietitian available to answer questions about blood glucose levels.

 Chronic Pain Self Management Course - for adults living with persistent pain.
 These courses are run by Pain Association Scotland over a 5 week period, and places must be booked in advance.
 Each session lasts 2.5 hours over an afternoon, and patients will get most benefit from attending the full course.

 Pain Association Scotland also run free monthly chronic pain self-management training sessions in Arbroath, Forfar and Dundee, for which no referral is required.